Charles N. Haskell: National politics

 Not only a powerful figure in Oklahoma politics, Haskell's progressive roots and populist nature granted him national clout.
 In 1908, Haskell headed the Oklahoma delegation to the National Democratic Convention at Denver where he was appointed treasurer of the Democratic National Committee.
 He was the spokesman for William Jennings Bryan in writing the platform of the convention.
 Two months later, he was forced to resign his treasurer position after allegations were leveled against him of taking illegal contributions from the Standard Oil Company.
 In 1920, he again headed the Oklahoma delegation at the National Convention, which in that year met at San Francisco, and was committed to and faithfully labored for United States Senator Robert Latham Owen, of Oklahoma, for the United States presidential nomination.
 Haskell would serve in this post two more times: a third in 1928 to the National Democratic Convention at Houston, and a fourth time in 1932 to the National Democratic Convention at Chicago.

 At each convention and in his speeches and in articles appearing in the public press he disclosed an intimate understanding of the big money masters of America and ruthlessly exposed many of their venal practices and their corrupt usage of the public funds in their own interest to the detriment of the people.

 Later life, death and legacy

 Haskell entered the oil business after finishing his term as governor, a profession he would stay in until the end of his life.
 In 1933, Haskell suffered a major stroke, from which he would never recover.
-Three months later Haskell would die from pneumonia.
-Haskell lost consciousness on July 4, and died the next day, in the Skirvin Hotel in Oklahoma City at the age of 73.
+Three months later, Haskell would die from pneumonia.
+Haskell lost consciousness on July 4th that same year, and died the next day, in the Skirvin Hotel in Oklahoma City at the age of 73.
 He is buried in Muskogee, Oklahoma.

-As Oklahoma's first governor, one of his most significant achievements as governor was moving the state capital from Guthrie to Oklahoma City.

 Charles Haskell Elementary in Edmond, Oklahoma, and Charles N. Haskell Middle School in Broken Arrow, Oklahoma are named in his honor.
-Haskell County, Oklahoma and the city of Haskell, Oklahoma are also named for him.
+Haskell County, Oklahoma and the city of Haskell, Oklahoma are also named after him.

-In 2007, Oklahoma celebrated 100 years of statehood.
-Many descendants of Charles Nathaniel Haskell were in attendance.

-Haskell’s legacy is riddled with controversy over his mistreatment and exploitation of Native American people in Oklahoma.